Bowery Boys (gang): History

 In the Antebellum Period, the population of single working men living in lower Manhattan increased significantly.
 These young men were drawn to the city by rising wages for laborers, brought about by growing technology and industrialization that followed the War of 1812.
-Typically firemen or mechanics, b'hoys spent their free time in the theaters and bars that surrounded their living wards around the Bowery.
-The Bowery B'hoys were also known for their gang activity, engaging in fights and riots with members of opposing gangs such as the Dead Rabbits.
+Typically firemen or mechanics, boys spent their free time in the theaters and bars that surrounded their living wards around the Bowery.
+The Bowery Boys were also known for their gang activity, engaging in fights and riots with members of opposing gangs such as the Dead Rabbits.

 Writer James Dabney McCabe observed of the Bowery B'hoy in 1872:

 “You might see him ‘strutting along like a king’ with his breeches stuck in his boots, his coat on his arm, his flaming red shirt tied at the collar with a cravat such as could be seen nowhere else...None so ready as he for a fight, none so quick to resent the intrusion of a respectable man into his haunts.”

 The term B'hoy was also widely used to describe a young man of the working-class who enjoyed drinking, seeking out adventure, and finding fun.

-Bowery B'hoys had a distaste for aristocracy and a love of independence, bravery, and loyalty.
+Bowery Boys had a distaste for aristocracy and a love of independence, bravery, and loyalty.

 While various gangs were called the "Bowery Boys" throughout the antebellum years, Mike Walsh is often considered to have founded the gang's first incarnation.
 Walsh, an Irish-born Protestant, shaped the Bowery Boys into an anti-Catholic Irish gang.
 He acted as a political leader to the Bowery Boys and was elected to the United States House of Representatives.
 When he died in 1859, his obituary, published in The Subterranean and thought to have been written by Walt Whitman, read that the leader of the Bowery Boys was an "original talent, rough, full of passionate impulses...but he lacked balance, caution-the ship often seemed devoid of both ballast and rudder".

 During the New York Draft Riots of 1863, the Bowery Boys reached the height of their power, taking part in the looting of much of New York City while fighting with rival gangs, the New York Police, and the Union Army.
 By the end of the decade, the gang had split into various factions and the Bowery Boys gradually disappeared.